ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 ### Development setup

-CircuitPython can also be developed using Thonny, you however need to open the Thonny preferences once more, select the interpreter tab and select the `CircuitPython (generic)` option.
+CircuitPython can also be developed using Thonny, you however need to open the Thonny `Preferences` once more, select the `Interpreter` tab and select the `CircuitPython (generic)` option.
-Using PyCharm for CircuitPython can be done, however I've not had many success to flash the files to the Pico device, so for CircuitPython the best option remains Thonny.
+Using PyCharm for CircuitPython can be done.
+However, I've not had much success to flash the files to the Pico device.
+So for CircuitPython the best option remains Thonny.
-Adafruit recommends using the [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor){:target="_blank" rel="noopener noreferrer"} IDE for CircuitPython development, however I could never get it to work on my Big Sur installation.
+Adafruit recommends using the [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor){:target="_blank" rel="noopener noreferrer"} IDE for CircuitPython development.
+However, I could never get it to work on my Big Sur installation.

 Developing CircuitPython does not really differ from MicroPython except for two things:

 - Language features and API
 - Project structure
-  - No main.py but a boot.py and code.py file to do bootstrapping and have a main entry point for code execution
+  - No `main.py` but a `boot.py` and `code.py` file to do bootstrapping and have a main entry point for code execution

-Further in depth information on how to get started with CircuitPython development can be found on [their excellent website](https://learn.adafruit.com/welcome-to-circuitpython/overview){:target="_blank" rel="noopener noreferrer"} as we will be focussing on MicroPython in future projects.
+Further in-depth information on how to get started with CircuitPython development can be found on [their excellent website](https://learn.adafruit.com/welcome-to-circuitpython/overview){:target="_blank" rel="noopener noreferrer"} as we will be focussing on MicroPython in future projects.

 ### Code example